 If you’re taking black and white pictures of people, remember that these types of photos have a way of emphasizing facial expressions.
 This may dictate the kind of facial expressions you look for when you’re immersed in the creative process.
 There are black and white portrait rules, remember that harder light will create a more dramatic effect, and softer light sources will create more subtle images.

 Best Black and White Lightroom Presets

 If you’ve laid all the foundational elements of a really great photo and you’re ready to see it in black and white, you’ll want to know about the best black and white lightroom presets so you can nail the final outcome in post-production.

-The best black and white lightroom preset: Ilford Original for Lightroom.
+The best black and white lightroom preset: Artisan B&W (formerly Ilford Original) for Lightroom.

-The Ilford Original for Lightroom preset pack creates powerful visuals whether you’re shooting weddings, landscapes, portraits, or something else.
+The Artisan B&W (formerly Ilford Original) for Lightroom preset pack creates powerful visuals whether you’re shooting weddings, landscapes, portraits, or something else.
 This preset pack for desktop includes three looks:

 - Pan 5: A rich black and white with moody tones and low grain.